ivmai/libatomic_ops/README_win32.txt

 2) Go to the src directory in the distribution and run "nmake -f Makefile.msft check".
 This should build atomic_ops.lib and atomic_ops_gpl.lib, and execute some tests.
+Alternatively, CMake could be used (e.g., see how to in README_details.txt).

 To compile applications, you will need to retain or copy the following pieces from the resulting src directory contents: